eugeneai/emacs.d/README.md

-Imaging myself to be emacs list professional I decidec to do my
+Imaging myself to be EMACS lisp professional I decided to do my ...

 # emacs.d setup

-It is based on afschumacher's setup mostly.
+It is based on afschumacher's and prelude setup mostly.